 Find out more on the Cambridge City Council website.

 Use a food waste caddy in your kitchen to collect scraps, which you can then empty into your food waste bin.
-You can line your caddy and bin with newspaper or paper liners to keep it clean.
-Cambridge City Council sells caddy liners and offers free caddies via their website.
+You can line your caddy and bin with newspaper or paper liners to keep it clean but do not use biodegradable plastic-style compost bags as these are not compatible with our composting plant.